 are an important step in the Cumbrian development as an ecumenical county.
 CTiKD is deeply committed to this, and much involved although not the organizing body Mission Community.

 Jobs which are within one of the local churches may be advertised Job adverts.
 Currently there are no vacncies.

 Community - In need of help?

 There are local organisations connected with the local Christain community that can help you.
 Find out more by clicking on any of the following - homeless - foodbank - drop-in-centre - mental-health - carers for those experiencing mental distress .

-The latest CTiC newsletter is now up under newsletters.
-There are some exciting events, see the Newsletters
+The latest CTiC newsletter is exciting events, see the Newsletters

 Discover how the churches in this beautiful part of England are working together in a truly ecumenical way.
 We, as part of Churches Together in Cumbria are part of the county of Cumbria which is the first ecumenical county.

-Easter Day sunrise service at Kendal Castle 2017
+Easter Day sunrise service was at Kendal Castle.

 Kendal now has four Town Chaplains; Margaret, Georgina, David and Hazel.
 Do speak to them if you see them round the town.